News Watch 9: History

-NEWS WATCH 9 was conceived as a part of NHK G reformatting.
-It replaced two news programs; NHK NEWS 9 and NHK NEWS 10, the former being a fifteen-minute broadcast and the latter a popular 55-minute news magazine program.
+News Watch 9 was conceived as a part of NHK G reformatting.
+It replaced two news programs; NHK News 9 and NHK News 10, the former being a fifteen-minute broadcast and the latter a popular 55-minute news magazine program.
 Aside from consolidating the two shows into a single, one-hour newscast, the new show was put into the 9:00 pm time slot, when most Japanese are at home and awake.

 The show was launched on April 3, 2006, and was presented by Hideo Yanagisawa, who provided the commentary, and newsreader, Toshie Ito.
 Yanagisawa left the program on October 31, 2007, due to complications of lung disease.
 The commentary was provided by several NHK NEWS contributors, before Hidetoshi Fujisawa joined the program two weeks later, on November 19.
 Ito and Fujisawa left news program on March 28, 2008.

-The show relaunched on March 31, 2008, with a new set and updated graphics, with Goro Taguchi and former News Watch sportscaster Yuko Aoyama providing commentary and news respectively.
-Kensuke Okoshi is the current commentator, replacing Taguchi on March 29, 2010.
+The show was relaunched on March 31, 2008, with a new set and updated graphics, with Goro Taguchi and former News Watch sportscaster Yuko Aoyama providing commentary and news respectively.
+Kensuke Okoshi replaced Taguchi as commentator on March 29, 2010.
 In April 2011, Yuko Aoyama was replacing for Asahi Inoue.
 On March 30, 2015, Okoshi and Inoue are replaced by Kenji Kono and Naoko Suzuki.

-On April 3, 2017, they were replaced by NEWS CHECK 11 hosts, Maho Kuwako and Yoshio Arima which previously they left the show.
-But on March 30, 2020, Kuwako was replaced by Mayuko Wakuda.
+On April 3, 2017, they were replaced by News Check 11 hosts Maho Kuwako and Yoshio Arima, which previously they left the show.
+But on March 30, 2020, Kuwako was replaced by Mayuko Wakuda, who previously left NHK News Ohayō Nippon.
 On March 29, 2021, Arima was replaced by a former NHK Washington D.C. bureau chief, Masayoshi Tanaka.

-The show relaunched on April 4, 2022, with a new set and updated graphics.
+The show was relaunched on April 4, 2022, with a new set and updated graphics.
 The show was switched to three-anchor format.
 Mayuko Wakuda position was replaced by Izumi Yamauchi.
 Minoru Aoi, who previously left NHK News 7, joined the show as its third anchor.
+On April 3, 2023, Yamauchi was replaced by Risa Hayashida.
+However on January 17, 2024, Aoi quit the program and resigned from NHK, leaving only Tanaka and Hayashida as the remaining news presenter.

+The show was relaunched on April 1, 2024, with new set and updated graphics.
+Masayoshi Tanaka and Risa Hayashida positions were replaced by Hitoshi Hirouchi and Makoto Hoshi, respectively, with Mariko Sato joined the show as its third anchor, replacing Minoru Aoi who quit NHK in January.
+On March 31, 2025, Sato position was replaced by Aoi Noguchi, who previously left NHK News Ohayō Nippon as Sato moved to NHK World.